 First Court of Appeals case

-This new memorandum opinion continues a trend in Texas appellate courts to rule against defendants who file rather frivolous challenges to a plaintiff’s good-faith effort to comply with the Chapter 74 expert report requirement.
+This new memorandum opinion continues a trend in Texas appellate courts in favor of plainitffs who make good-faith effort to follow the expert report requirements of Texas law.

 This case involved a patient who had a spine surgery performed by Dr. Kenneth Lee.
 Dr. Karlyn J. Powell was the anesthesiologist for the procedure.
 When the patient woke up from surgery, he reported pain in his right arm and hand.
 They kept him in the hospital for two days as doctors tried to find and treat the cause of his pain.
 Eventually, the physician concluded that the main symptoms were caused by inflammation or compression of the ulnar nerve.

 I have handled a number of cases involving ulnar nerve injuries.
 The ulnar nerve runs along the elbow in the “funny bone” groove (medial epicondyle of the humerus), which makes it susceptible to a compression injury during surgery, if that area is not properly positioned and padded.